-The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union may further facilitate the privatization of our municipal water systems when it comes into force.
+The Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union may further facilitate the privatization of our municipal water systems when it comes fully into force.
 Canada did not list these services in the category of protected services.
-However, given the massive resistance to CETA within the European Union, it is only being applied "provisionally" until all 27 EU nations (excluding Britain) ratify it.
+However, given the massive resistance to CETA within the European Union, it is only being applied "provisionally" until all 27 EU nations (excluding Britain) ratify it, and until the European Court of Justice proffers an opinion on whether the investor-state dispute resolution mechanism is compatible with EU law.
 This means the Investor Court System, through which private investors can sue governments, will not be in force in the foreseeable future.